Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Preliminaries

 \subsection{Spacetime codes}

 The codes described above protect information in a static quantum memory.
 Quantum computation, however, requires a quantum state to evolve via the unitaries and measurements of a quantum circuit.
-The spacetime code formalism allows us to interpret this dynamical state as a static subsystem code---the spacetime code---in one higher spatial dimension \cite{baconSparse2017, gottesmanOpportunities2022, delfosseSpacetime2023, fuSubsystem2025,derksDesigning2024,pesahFaulttolerant2025}.\footnote{Although the main results of \textcite{delfosseSpacetime2023} are for spacetime stabilizer codes, their construction also applies to spacetime subsystem codes, as we shall use here.} A decoder of the spacetime code can be used to construct an equivalently-performing decoder for the corresponding circuit.
+The spacetime code formalism allows us to interpret this dynamical state as a static subsystem code---the spacetime code---in one higher spatial dimension \cite{baconSparse2017, gottesmanOpportunities2022, delfosseSpacetime2023, fuSubsystem2025,derksDesigning2024,pesahFaulttolerant2025}.\footnote{Although the main results of \textcite{delfosseSpacetime2023} are for spacetime stabilizer codes, their construction also applies to spacetime subsystem codes, as we shall use here.} A decoder of the spacetime code can be used to construct an equivalent decoder for the corresponding circuit.
 We present here a brief overview of spacetime codes; for more detail we refer the reader to \textcite{delfosseSpacetime2023}.

 We assume a Clifford circuit of $N$ physical qubits: at every timestep $t=0,1,\ldots,T$ each qubit is either measured with a Pauli operator or is acted on by a Clifford unitary (which may be the identity).
 This enforces that all measurements and unitaries at the same timestep have disjoint support and thus commute with each other.
-In-between each timestep, an error channel, cf. Eq.~\eqref{eq:error_channel}, acts on the physical qubits; we say that errors occur at half-integer times $\tau = 0.5,1.5,\ldots,T-0.5$.
+In-between each timestep, an error channel, cf. Eq.~\eqref{eq:error_channel}, acts on the physical qubits; we say that errors (sometimes called faults in the context of noisy circuits \cite{beverlandFault2024}) occur at half-integer times $\tau = 0.5,1.5,\ldots,T-0.5$.
 Although this error model does not explicitly include measurement errors, they occur implicitly whenever an error at time $\tau$ anticommutes with a measurement at $\tau + 0.5$; this captures the essential features of circuit-level noise without a separate measurement noise parameter.
 Independent measurement errors may be incorporated by having an additional spacetime qubit attached to each measurement and subjected to bit-flip errors with probability $p_\text{meas}$.\footnote{This approach was used in \textcite{gidneyBenchmarking2022}, for example.}

 To construct the spacetime code, we model a Hilbert space of $NT$ so-called spacetime qubits, each labeled by a coordinate $(i,\tau)$ where $i=1,\ldots,N$ corresponds to the location of physical qubit and $\tau$ is the half-integer time.
 If an error in the circuit occurs on qubit $i=3$ between times $t=2$ and $t=3$, for example, it occurs on the spacetime qubit at $(i,\tau) = (3,2.5)$.